jerry-ye-xu/jerry-ye-xu.github.io/about.md

 ### Hello!

-My name is Jerry, a math and computer science student at Sydney university.
+Welcome to my webpage!

-I am currently interning at HelloFresh as a data scientist, working on optimising machine learning models, applying statistic to marketing experiments and building data pipelines.
+My name is Jerry, a statistics and computer science student at Sydney university.

-Welcome to my webpage, please feel free to look around.
+I am currently working at HelloFresh as a data scientist, splitting my time between building machine learning end-to-end and conducting marketing analytics for our campaigns.

 I use this space for two reasons; 1) jotting down ideas to use as a reference and (hopefully!) motivate readers to dig deeper into the subject, and 2) to reflect upon my experiences and learnings.